pvdz/zeparser3/README.md

 - Harden the parser and find and fix more edge cases that currently pester the parser
 - Add location to AST nodes
 - Setup a test running that confirms AST nodes against other engines (Babel/Flow/etc)
-- Setup tests on a "prod" build, sans assertions
 - Wire up the fuzzer
 - Tighter integration between parser and tokenizer of pre-known tokens
   - This ties into enforcing reserved keyword checks